loader

 ISR withholdings

-• The remuneration of the SEM executive with Permanent Personnel SEM Visa will be exempted of ISR, social security contributions and education tax, only if such remuneration is paid, assumed and recognized as labour expense in the accounting records of the SEM company.
+• The remuneration of the SEM executive with Permanent Personnel SEM Visa will be exempted from ISR, social security contributions and education tax, only if such remuneration is paid, assumed and recognized as labour expense in the accounting records of the SEM company.

 Transfer Pricing